patdie421/pct-connectors-rebuild/README.md

 ## PC Compatible keyboard
 <img src="images/IMG_3034.jpeg" height="200">

 This cable is based on a "PS2 extension cable for keyboard and mouse" (like https://amzn.eu/d/a3pizTv) cut approximately 50 cm after the female connector.
-An 5 pins JST connector.
+An 5 pins JST connector is connected to the cables.
+The female connector is glued into a 3D printed mounting fixture that can be attached to one of the db25 cutouts on the back of the Apple IIe (the stl will be available in the repository soon).

 ### Molex connector
 <pre>